 It’s alarming to think that spending just 2 hours a day on our screens can add up to wasting 30 days every year.
-You could waste 300 days in the next decade!
+You could waste 300 days ( a little less than one year) in the next decade!

-With lockdowns and remote work becoming the norm, we’re spending more time than ever glued to our screens.
+With online classes and remote work becoming the norm, we’re spending more time than ever glued to our screens.
 However, many unnecessary things we tend to do on digital platforms can negatively impact our well-being.

 Let’s look at a few examples:

 Scrolling through social media feeds for extended periods without any purpose can be a waste of time and energy.

 Our devices can be distracting and make it difficult to focus on important tasks.
 It can also lead to a constant state of alertness and anxiety.

 Engaging in online debates can be draining and lead to unnecessary stress.